rsalmond/TIL/five dollar words.md

 Ex nihilo: from nothing.

+Fideism: "faith-ism", the idea that faith is superior to reason at identifying truth, particularly religious truth.

 Immanent: inherent.
 Or: within the limits of possible experience or knowledge (opposite of transcendent).

 Ineluctable: unable to be resisted or avoided, inescapable.